“There is something about the outside of a horse that is good for the inside of a man.”

 Winston S. Churchill

-At Maverick Horseback Riding, we believe in learning in real-life settings.
-We operate fully on the trail, and have educated complete beginners up to walk, trot, canter.
+At Maverick Horseback Riding, we are inspired by real-life settings.
+Like our mentors, we operate fully on a trail environment, as opposed to out of a proper “Equestrian Riding Facility,” and have educated complete beginners up to walk, trot, canter.
 We work with advanced riders on more complicated subjects such as collection and engagement, how to handle a horse that is acting up, and everything from bareback riding and posting bareback to assuming good hunter form over low cross country jumps.

 We are big proponents of understanding the fundamentals of Dressage, and applying that in a real way.
 You don’t have to ride around in circles to understand how to improve your horse’s health and longevity of use.
 Horseback riders can learn about these fundamentals of horseback riding on the trail.